 Dividends to U.S. holders that are properly designated by us as capital gain dividends will be treated as long-term capital gain to the extent they do not exceed our actual net capital gain for the taxable year without regard to the period for which the stockholder has held his stock.
 Dividends designated as capital gains will be taxed to each individual at a rate up to 25% depending on the tax characteristics of the assets which produced such gain and such individual's situation.
-Corporate stockholders, however, may be required to treat up to 20% of certain capital gain dividends as ordinary income.
+Corporate taxpayers are taxed on their net capital gain at ordinary corporate rates.
+Corporate stockholders may be required to treat up to 20% of certain capital gain dividends as ordinary income.